10 Snakes Which Are Pure Rainforest Spawn

 Maximum length: 80.5cm.

-A 45-80cm species mainly found in watery zones within rainforests.
-Fire-bellied snakes are the masters of subtle rainforest shades.
-This species lives in Colombia, Costa Rica, Panama, western Ecuador – anywhere west of the Andes mountain range.
+A 45-80cm species found mainly in watery zones within rainforests.
+The fire-bellied snake lacks a powerful venom, but is the master of subtle rainforest shades.
+This species lives in Colombia, Costa Rica, Panama, western Ecuador – anywhere to the west of the Andes mountain range.

-Compared to their Erythrolamprus cousins like the yellow-bellied liophis, which inhabit water bodies in regular forests, this species is much more common in the crawling, humid domains of rainforests.
-Consequently, their patterns have grown far funkier over the years.
+Compared to its Erythrolamprus cousins like the yellow-bellied liophis, which inhabit water bodies in regular forests, this species is much more common in the crawling, humid domains of rainforests.
+Consequently, its patterns have grown far funkier over the years.

-The fire-bellied snake (Erythrolamprus epinephalus) does have a venom, but is relatively harmless.
-One of their coolest skills is enlarging their neck sideways like a cobra.
-Various Erythrolamprus members (there’s 55 members in total) have this power, but it’s most consistently observed in fire-bellied snakes.
-They share no relation or geography with cobras, so they evolved the skill completely independently.
+The fire-bellied snake (Erythrolamprus epinephalus) does have a mild venom, but is relatively harmless.
+One of its coolest skills is enlarging its neck sideways like a cobra.
+Various Erythrolamprus members (there’s 55 in total) have this power, but it’s most consistently observed in the fire-bellied snake.
+This species shares no relation or geography with cobras, so it evolved the skill completely independently.

 Another skill is being able to prey on the deadly golden poison dart frog, which would leave a human writhing on the ground in death throes, but has no effect on the fire-bellied snake.
 Living in a rainforest forces you to adapt to the rainforest and all its lethal, dangerous obstacles.